 - Clickthrough — Enables a guest to get access to the Internet without authentication.
 You can configure your portal page to force guest users to accept terms and conditions before they can get access to the Internet.
 For more information, see Configure the Clickthrough Plug-in.

 - Social — Allows guests to authenticate with their social media account credentials.
 Wi-Fi Cloud supports Facebook, Twitter, LinkedIn, Instagram, and Foursquare.
 For more information, see Configure Portal Social Media Plug-Ins.

 - Passcode through SMS — Enables a guest user to receive an Internet access code in an SMS text message.
 The guest user must provide a mobile phone number on the portal page.
-For more information, see Configure Portal SMS Plug-In.
+For more information, see Configure the Passcode Through SMS Plug-in.

 - Third-Party Hosted — Use a third-party hosted captive portal page or Wi-Fi Cloud portal campaign that you have created with Engage and Analyze.
 You must specify the Splash Page URL and Shared Secret for the portal page.
 You can find this information in the portal configuration in Analyze or on your third-party server.
 For more information, see External Splash Page for Sign-In/Click-through.
 When you use a third-party hosted server with RADIUS authentication, the guest user is authenticated by a RADIUS server when they log in to the portal.
 For more information, see External Splash Page with RADIUS Authentication.

 - HTTPS Redirection — Securely redirect a user to the portal when the user tries to access an HTTPS site.
 If HTTPS Redirection is not enabled, the client is not redirected to the captive portal if they first browse to an HTTPS site.
 Type the organization details (Common Name, Organization, and Organization Unit) to use as the information for HTTPS redirection purposes.